sheimo/sqlmap_tamper_scripts/README.md

 # sqlmap_tamper_scripts
 A collection of tamper scripts used for sqlmap

-I haven't found a good post with the sqlmap tamper scripts where it's easy to copy, paste, and edit into your sqlmap command.
+I haven't found a good post where the sqlmap tamper scripts are formatted to easily copy, paste, and edit into your sqlmap command.

 --